RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 I can't login, can you reset my password?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| :red:`We do not store, handle or reset passwords for UCINetIDs`.
+| :red:`We do not store, handle or reset passwords for UCInetIDs`.

-| Your password is the one you have set for your UCINetID.
+| Your password is the one you have set for your UCInetID.
 | Please see OIT website page `how to change passwords <https://www.security.uci.edu/how-to/passwords/>`_.

 .. _add lab account: